Regular expressions in Actioner

 Commonly used regular expressions

-- Match strings only contains numbers:
+- Match strings only contains numbers

 ^[0-9]*$

-- Match an email address
+- Match email addresses